 The U.S. FDA’s safety advisory committee in 2006 recommended that ADHD drugs carry a “black box” warning – the agency’s most serious warning – about the risk of heart attack and sudden death.
 The panel said many doctors and patients were unaware of the risks associated with the drugs.

 In February 2007, the FDA further ordered the additional patient guide because of reports the agency received about serious cardiovascular events.
-It note that ADHD drugs also were associated with certain psychiatric symptoms, including auditory hallucination, paranoia and manic episodes even in patients who had no prior psychiatric problems.
+It noted that ADHD drugs also were associated with certain psychiatric symptoms, including auditory hallucination, paranoia and manic episodes even in patients who had no prior psychiatric problems.

 U.S. sales of Adderall were roughly $600 million on an annual basis, with about 700,000 people taking Adderall XR and 300,000 using the immediate-release form, known simply as Adderall.
 The FDA approved Adderall XR (mixed salts of a single-entity amphetamine product) in October 2001.